The Chiang Mai British Consulate

-In the era when WAR Wood was consul the duty of the consul was to ensure justice for British subjects and look after the interests of the British companies that were engaged in the teak trade.
+In the era when W.A.R.
+Wood was consul, the duty of the consul was to ensure justice for British subjects and look after the interests of the British companies that were engaged in the teak trade.
 Indians, Burmese and Shan were British subjects in those days.
 The consuls and vice-consuls undertook consular tours to different areas in North Thailand to register British subjects, to issue passports and look after the interests of their subjects.
 These tours were lengthy affairs.
 Some lasted more than two months.
-The consular elephants were the means of transportation and are sometimes mentioned in the reports.
+The consular elephants were usually the means of transportation.

 A British Consulate Chiengmai Visitor’s Book from November 1947 to April 1953 has been preserved, showing a cross-section of the figures who came to the consulate.
 Entries for 1949 show the signatures of a clutch of distinguished Thais, members of the Royal Air Force, former consul W. A. R. Wood and his daughter Amala, and the Governor of Chiang Mai.

-In 1903 a statue of Queen Victoria was unveiled in front of the Consulate.
-After closure of the Consulate the statue was moved to the Foreign Cemetery next to the Gymkhana Club where it still is.
+In 1903 a statue of Queen Victoria was unveiled in front of the consulate.
+After the closure of the consulate, they moved the statue to the Foreign Cemetery next to the Gymkhana Club where it still is.
 You can find the story of the statue here.